TinaGrigorova/baby_growth/README.md

     * Find the Feedback form and submit.

  * Returning visitor goals
-    * Find out information about the  .
+    * Find out information about growth of the baby.
     * Locate the feedback form at the end of the page.
     * Review stories and more information on social media.